-The Transitional OSCE that occurs during OST 553 is a milestone competency required for completion of preclerkship at MSUCOM.
-Students must pass the OSCE in order to meet with milestone competency, but they are not required to pass the OSCE as a requirement to pass OST 553, i.e. a student who is not successful in passing the Transitional OSCE on the first attempt is still eligible to pass OST 553, provided that they have earned enough course points to meet the passing threshold (see Course Grades section).
-A student who is not successful in passing the Transitional OSCE on the first attempt will meet with course leadership to review their performance and develop an improvement plan and will be permitted to attempt the Transitional OSCE again at a later date in order to meet the milestone competency, which must be met before the end of preclerkship.
+The OSCEs that occur during OST 554 are milestone competencies required for completion of preclerkship at MSUCOM.
+Students must pass the OSCEs in order to meet with milestone competency, but they are not required to pass the OSCEs as a requirement to pass OST 554, i.e. a student who is not successful in passing an OSCE on the first attempt is still eligible to pass OST 554, provided that they have earned enough course points to meet the passing threshold (see Course Grades section).
+A student who is not successful in passing the OSCE on the first attempt will meet with course leadership to review their performance and develop an improvement plan and will be permitted to attempt the OSCE again at a later date in order to meet the milestone competency, which must be met before the end of preclerkship.

 D2L Quizzes will be opened for a specified period of time.
-Once a quiz is closed at the indicated time on the course schedule, it will not be reopened.
-It is your responsibility to ensure your quiz was submitted (e.g. received an email from D2L regarding successful submission).
+Once closed at the indicated time on the course schedule, they will not be reopened.
+It is your responsibility to ensure your quiz was submitted (e.g., received an email from D2L regarding successful submission).